AIWheatLab/EasyStoma/README.md

 ---

 <a name="english"></a>
-## 🔬 UniStomaExtraction: High-Throughput Stomatal Phenotyping Tool
+## 🔬 EasyStoma: High-Throughput Stomatal Phenotyping Tool

-**UniStomaExtraction** is an automated software designed for the high-throughput analysis of plant stomatal phenotypes.
+**EasyStoma** is an automated software designed for the high-throughput analysis of plant stomatal phenotypes.
 It integrates Deep Learning (**MMSegmentation/PyTorch**) for precise segmentation and provides a comprehensive statistical pipeline for morphological and spatial analysis.

 > **Note:** This is a closed-source compiled application.
 We provide a ready-to-use executable for Windows.